ducksoupdev/gulp-site-generator/README.md

 * authors (object) (optional) - an map of authors with metadata
 * concatJs (array) (optional) - a list of javascript files to combine and minify
 * styleSheet (string) (optional) - the name of your main CSS file created by the sass task
+* imageCompression (boolean) (optional) - a boolean value to enable/disable image compresssion on build

 ## Content